Fraser Highway Improvements Phase 1

 After reviewing Phase 1 of the Fraser Highway improvements, it would seem that this is a very short-sighted project.
 Constituents want four lanes, but instead will be receiving bike lanes (and a lower speed limit!), paid for with 7 million dollars in taxpayer money.
 Wouldn't it make more sense to secure funding and complete the entire project in a few years, rather than wasting millions doing, re-doing, and then re-re-doing it over the next decade?

-JeezieB asked about 5 years agoThank you for your question.
+JeezieB asked over 5 years agoThank you for your question.
 Phase 1 improvements should provide acceptable traffic operations through to the year 2025, based on the traffic study completed for Fraser Highway.
 Consistency between Phase 1 improvements and subsequent improvements is an important consideration.
 Major works (e.g. large retaining walls) in Phase 1 are being planned considering the subsequent ultimate road widening to four lanes in Phase 2 and 3.

 -